No matter where you go, most restaurants in the U.S. have plastic utensils and use plastic straws for their drinks.

 Seattle is the first city in America to have a new law that bans the use of these plastic food and beverage utensils.

 The goal is to eliminate waste in the city as much as possible, and this is the first step.

 Plastic Straws and Other Single-Use Plastics Contaminate Our Oceans

 The city’s polluting waters and streets have officials concerned.
 Petroleum-based plastics are harmful to animals and cause pollution when thrown away.

 Oceans and the marine life are suffering major levels of pollution.
 Seattle wants to be the first city to influence other ones to start taking initiative on the pollution problem.

 Businesses are now being advised to switch to the use of paper straws instead of plastic straws.
 Paper straws are capable of being decomposed by bacteria in the ocean.
-However, plastic straws are not.
+However, their plastic counterparts are not.

 Grocery stores will still provide plastic utensils and plastic straws.
 However, food businesses will not be able to use them.